 Those who are clinically highly vulnerable should have received a letter to confirm they will receive support.
 You can also register online.

 If your parents can get out to shop for themselves, the supermarkets are offering specific times of day when older and more vulnerable people can visit in relative peace.

 The supermarkets are recruiting as fast as they can to ramp up home deliveries.
-We’ve heard reports of deliveries that were confirmed being cancelled at the last moment, and no option to choose another slot for 3 weeks, so it’s worth bearing that in mind.
-However, this could be so that the retailers can prioritise customers in the greatest need.
+There are fewer reports of deliveries being cancelled at the last minute, so calm is slowly returning. .

 Prioritising older and vulnerable people for deliveries is a great idea, but becomes more complicated if you are placing an order on their behalf.
 It’s also pretty difficult to get through to helplines at the moment.
 There are no perfect answers yet.

 Update 29 March: Waitrose is setting aside a quarter of its delivery slots for older and vulnerable customers.

 If your parent already has milk delivered, they may well be able to procure other foodstuffs.
 I use milkandmore, and while fruit and veg have been out of stock for a while now, I can order bread and dairy products.
 However, that does require ordering online, and milkandmore is not accepting new customers.